Monishg2004/HerCircle/README.md

 ## 🌟 Overview

-Hercycle is a holistic women's health application designed to empower users in managing their menstrual health, wellness, and emotional well-being.
-Built with React.js and styled with Tailwind CSS, the app offers a comprehensive suite of features for tracking cycles, monitoring health symptoms, integrated with AI assistant and accessing educational resources.
+HerCycle is a holistic women's health application designed to empower users in managing their menstrual health, wellness, and emotional well-being.
+Built with React.js and styled with Tailwind CSS, the app offers a comprehensive suite of features for tracking cycles, monitoring health symptoms, integrating with an AI assistant, and accessing educational resources.

 ## 🛠️ Tech Stack